An Irrational-slope Thompson's Group: Definition and first properties

 \section{Definition and first properties}

 Let $\tau$ be the small golden ratio $\frac{\sqrt5-1}{2}=0.6180339887...$, which is a zero of the polynomial $X^2+X-1$.
 We will consider the ring $\zz[\tau]$ of elements of the type $a+b\tau$, where $a$ and $b$ are integers.
-Observe that $\tau=(1+\tau)^{-1}$ is a unit of this ring, so the multiplicative cyclic group of powers of $\tau$ is a group of units and then we can consider the group $G([0,1];\zz[\tau],\left<\tau\right>)$, according to the notation in the Bieri-Strebel notes \cite{bieristrebel}.
-This group was introduced by Cleary in \cite{clearyirr}, where it is proven that the group is of type $F_\infty$, so in particular, it is finitely presented.
-In that paper, Cleary also describes a combinatorial structure for $\ft$, which we are going to develop here, since it will be used extensively throughout this paper.
+Observe that $\tau=(1+\tau)^{-1}$ is a unit of this ring, hence we can consider the group $G([0,1];\zz[\tau],\left<\tau\right>)$ of piecewise linear orientation preserving homeomorphisms of $[0,1]$ having breakpoints in the ring $\zz[\tau]$ and slopes in the subgroup $\langle \tau \rangle$ of units of this ring.
+Groups like these were introduced by Bieri and Strebel \cite{bieristrebel}.
+Following Cleary, \cite{clearyirr}, we denote this group \ft.
+Cleary proved that the group is of type $F_\infty$, so in particular, it is finitely presented, however no explicit finite presentation was given \cite{clearyirr}.
+Cleary also describes a combinatorial structure for $\ft$, which we are going to develop here, since it will be used extensively throughout this paper.

-Observe that the equality $1=\tau+\tau^2$ can be used to give a subdivision of the unit interval in two intervals in two ways:

-The unit interval is subdivided in two intervals of lengths $\tau$ and $\tau^2$.
-Since we also have that $\tau^k=\tau^{k+1}+\tau^{k+2}$ (for all $k=0,1,2,\ldots$), each subinterval can be subdivided further, and the smaller intervals have length equal to a power of $\tau$.
-Hence, the interval can be subdivided several times into a subdivision with $n$ intervals.
-If we have two such subdivisions into $n$ intervals, and we map linearly the intervals in order-preserving fashion, we obtain an element of $\ft$.
-In \cite{clearyirr}, Cleary proves that every element of $\ft$ can be obtained in this way.